The Konmari Method: Tidying Sentimental Items

 - Sentimental Items

-If you are just finding this post and you’re new to the Konmari method, please go back and read this introductory post to help you get acquainted with what I’m talking about and why it’s so effective.
-This is a great way to get the excess clutter out of your home if it’s something you’re struggling with, and I can’t recommend it highly enough!
+If you are just finding this post and you’re new to the Konmari method, please go back and read this introductory post.
+It will help you get acquainted with what I’m talking about and why it’s so effective.
+This is a great way to get the excess clutter out of your home if it’s something you’re struggling with.
+I can’t recommend it highly enough!

 Now, let’s jump in and chat about sentimental items and mementos!